gklee001/Recipe-Hub/README.md

-# Recipe Sluts
+# Recipe Hub

-Recipe Sluts a web app that allows users to search for recipes using keywords, specific ingredients, random recipes, and more using Spoonacular's API.
+Recipe Hub a web app that allows users to search for recipes using keywords, specific ingredients, random recipes, and more using Spoonacular's API.
 With a mobile-first approach, recipes are organized into a user friendly and organized way for the best user experience.
 Searching for recipes is made easy.
 Looking for a quick recipe under 10 minutes, or maybe a recipe with specific ingredients around the house?
 No problem.
 Recipe Sluts targets multiple endpoints from Spoonacular that guarantees that any user can find something to cook.

 ## Usage